BeanieODM/beanie/docs/tutorial/defining-a-document.md

 ### Encoders

-The `bson_encoders` field of the inner `Settings` class defines how are the Python types going to be represented when saved in the database.
+The `bson_encoders` field of the inner `Settings` class defines how the Python types are going to be represented when saved in the database.
 The default conversions can be overridden with this.

-The `ip` field in the following example would be converted to String by default:
+The `ip` field in the following example is converted to String by default:

 ```python
 from ipaddress import IPv4Address